-Professor Layton and the Curious Village is coming to iOS
+Professor Layton and the Curious Village is coming to iOS - VentureBeat

 — App Store (@AppStore) September 9, 2018

 Professor Layton is no stranger to mobile.
 The last entry in the series, Layton’s Mystery Journey: Katrielle and the Millionaires’ Conspiracy, released for iOS and Android along with 3DS.
-The 2012 spinoff game Layton Brothers: Mystery Room is available elusively on mobile devices.
+The 2012 spinoff game Layton Brothers: Mystery Room is available exclusively on mobile devices.